felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.34.0-dev.6 =
+= 1.34.0 =

-(2018/10/03) Added support for the Schema SoftwareApplication type.
+(2018/10/04) Added support for the Schema SoftwareApplication type.
 Added new Schema Event options in the Document SSO metabox.
 Added a "Custom Meta Defaults" tab in the SSO &gt; Schema Markup settings page.

-= 1.33.0 =

-(2018/09/29) Added a new "Event Venue" selection in the Document SSO metabox for the Schema Event type.